mallabe/n8n-nodes-mallabe-images/README.md

 You need the following installed on your development machine:

 * [git](https://git-scm.com/downloads)
 * Node.js and pnpm.
-Minimum version Node 18.
+Minimum version Node 18 (prefer using `nvm`).
 You can find instructions on how to install both using nvm (Node Version Manager) for Linux, Mac, and WSL [here](https://github.com/nvm-sh/nvm).
 For Windows users, refer to Microsoft's guide to [Install NodeJS on Windows](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).
 * Install n8n with:
   ```
   pnpm install n8n -g